Bon-Aqua-Computer-Club/bonaqua.club/content/about.md

 respect for others' natural rights, an inherently limited centralized state authority that works in service of people’s liberties, etc., - I finally decided to seek it out, and I am so happy I did.

-My goal with the Bon Aqua Computer Club is to build an abundant local community centered around the ideas of free software, self-reliant computing, and other endeavors that empower individuals to escape the wrath of Big Tech, the cloud, and the surveillance state.